Sep 3 2024

 Books About Math, Algorithms, and Applications

 Some books explain the math.
 They are useful for students seeking certification and to inventors of new tools.
-Others explain algorithms, and are useful to software developers.
+Others explain algorithms, and are useful to software developers or applicants to data science jobs in coding interviews.
 Others yet describe the application of tools to problems, and are useful to practitioners engaged in achieving, sustaining, or enhancing process capabilities.

 The applied books tell you what the techniques are for, what assumptions they require, how to prepare input data, how to operate the software, and how to interpret the outputs.
 To use a tool, you need a mental model of what it does, like “a straight line approximation of Y as a function of X,” but you don’t need the details.
 To drive a car, you need to know what the engine accomplishes, but you don’t need to know how fuel injection works.